★ Take the 60-Second Quiz

 A single-blade safety razor is the most impactful tool change for men with persistent facial ingrown hairs and razor bumps.

-Merkur 34C safety razor
+Merkur 34C Safety Razor

 ★ Best Razor for Face & Beard